cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 We propose merging the `x/group` module with its supporting [ORM/Table Store package](https://github.com/regen-network/regen-ledger/tree/master/orm) ([#7098](https://github.com/cosmos/cosmos-sdk/issues/7098)) into the Cosmos SDK and continuing development here.
 There will be a dedicated ADR for the ORM package.

-A group define a set of accounts that can create proposals and vote on them through group accounts using different decision policies.

 ### Group

 A group is a composition of accounts with associated weights.
 It is not an account and doesn't have a balance.
 It doesn't in and of itself have any sort of voting or decision weight.
+Group members can create proposals and vote on them through group accounts using different decision policies.

 It has an `admin` account which can manage members in the group, update the group metadata and set a new admin.